phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

     * - ``O``
       - ``zval **zv, zend_class_entry *ce``
       - Accepts only objects of type ``ce`` (according to ``instanceof`` semantics).
 Unlike all the previous cases, ``ce`` is not a target argument here.
-Rather it provides additional information for the type check.
+Instead it provides additional information for the type check.
 The target argument is the ``zv``.
     * - ``C``
       - ``zend_class_entry **ce``